 Looking at the chart above, one might assume all our children study the same subject at the same time.
 This is not so.
 The chart is merely organized for visual purposes so our children know our routine; not because they are expected to be on the same subject at the same time.
 The opposite tends to be true.
 We study Bible together, as a family.
 Then our youngest starts on his handwriting exercises while his sisters begin their language arts lessons.
 When they are done, no matter how long it takes them, they move on.
 No time limits, no restrains.
 They finish when they are finished.

 You might also notice we study a few subjects together, mainly science and history.
 How do we do this?
-The area of study is chosen based on our oldest daughter’s needs.
+The area of study is chosen based on our oldest student’s needs.
 A short lesson is given, which even the younger children can understand.
-Then the littles are given short, fun assignments based on our lessons.
+Then the younger two are given short, fun assignments based on our lessons.
 In addition, the older two are given more challenging reading assignments which correspond to the lesson, along with projects of their own.
 (It’s interesting to note, not only does our family prefer this method of learning, they also learn more than what our state suggests at each level.)

 After a lunch break and some free time, our family works on chores together.
 (Yes, this too is planned into our day.
 If you fail to plan, you plan to fail!)
 Each day of the week has its own chore list to be accomplished.